 Hydroponic systems can be a fun and productive DIY project, but they do have their own set of concerns and issues.
 This section will cover some common hydroponic system concerns and how to deal with them.

-Indoors hydroponic systems will need to supplement regular daylight with an indoor grow light.
+Indoor hydroponic systems will need to supplement regular daylight with an indoor grow light.
 If your hydroponic system is in a greenhouse or even outside, you’ll have the advantage of actual sunlight.

 All plants need nutrients to grow and hydroponic plants are no different.
-While large hydroponic systems need their nutrients constantly monitored, smaller DIY systems have a little more leeway.
+While large hydroponic systems need their nutrients constantly monitored, smaller DIY hydroponic systems have a little more leeway.
 Smaller scale operations have fewer plants, which means more nutrients per plant.
 For smaller hydroponic systems, you can use manure or fish emulsion to provide nutrients and help your plants flourish.